lnformbu/My-Resume/README.md

 How to Edit the template
 ------------------------

-1. Editing Content in template i svery easy
+1. Editing Content in template is very easy as you can see.

 To edit the content open the corresponding *.home (My-Resume/src/main/webapp/jsps/ ) file and open them in an editor such as VSCode or Notepad++.
 Search for the content you want to change and edit it to the text you want.
 Save the file and reopen HTML file in browser to see the changes.

-2. Editing Styles of template
+2.Editing Styles of template

 The main style is present in css\main.css which you can edit.
 You must know how to edit CSS files to do this.